In Our Time (1982 film)

-In Our Time (光陰的故事) is a 1982 Taiwanese anthology film directed by Edward Yang, Yi Chang, Ko I-Chen and Tao Te-Chen.
-The film's four vignettes each take place in a different decade between 1950 and 1980 and depict characters at different points in their lives.
-The film deals with a range of dramatic, comic, economic and social themes.
+In Our Time (光陰的故事) is a 1982 Taiwanese anthology film directed by Edward Yang, Yi Chang, Ko I-chen and Tao Te-Chen.
+Each set in a different decade between 1950 and 1980.
+The vignettes explore various themes and genres, including drama, comedy, economics, and society, and showcase characters at different stages in their lives.

+Style

-The first two episodes are described as contemplative and dream-inspired, while the latter two episodes feature more dialogue and overt comedy.
-The first segment, translated as "Dinosaurs" or "Little Dragon Head" is directed by Tao and follows a young boy who escapes from parental neglect and ostracization by peers by retreating into a fantasy world populated by his dinosaur toys.
-The second segment, "Expectations" or "Desires", is directed by Yang and stars Shi Anni as a teenage girl who becomes infatuated with an older man who is living at their house as a renter, but falls into a love triangle.
-The third segment, "Leapfrog" is directed by Ko and follows a college student who deals with the pressures of life by trying to start a club and organize a competition.
-The final segment, translated as "Show your ID" or "Say Your Name"me is directed by Yi Chang and stars Sylvia Chang.
-It follows a newly-married couple who are accidentally locked out of their home and barred from entering their workplace, to comedic effect.
+The film is divided into four segments that differ in terms of theme, tone, and style.
+The first two episodes are more reflective and dreamlike, whereas the latter two episodes have more dialogue and overt comedy.
+Tao's "Dinosaurs" or "Little Dragon Head" segment tells the story of a young boy who creates a fantasy world populated by his dinosaur toys to escape from parental neglect and social rejection.
+Yang's "Expectations" or "Desires" episode follows a teenage girl who develops feelings for an older man staying at her house, leading to a love triangle.
+In Ko's "Leapfrog" segment, a college student tries to cope with the pressures of life by starting a club and organizing a competition.
+Finally, Yi Chang's "Show Your ID" or "Say Your Name" segment features Sylvia Chang as a newly-married woman who, along with her husband, gets accidentally locked out of their house and barred from their workplace, resulting in comedic situations.

-The film was produced by the Central Motion Picture Corporation, which had a reputation for conservative filmmaking.
-Yang's segment was his second filmed work, after a TV movie he directed the previous year.
-Writing in his eponymous book on Edward Yang, John Anderson described Yang's segment as bringing "an almost documentary content to the Taiwanese feature, which is counterbalanced in Expectations by Yang's decidedly poetic rhythms".
-The Harvard Film Archive described the film as "eschew[ing] studio-bound escapism and melodrama in favor of a hard-hitting cinema grounded in everyday life".
-The film is sometimes cited as the foundational film of the New Taiwan Cinema.
+Produced by the conservative Central Motion Picture Corporation, In Our Time marked director Edward Yang’s second feature film project, following a TV movie he directed a year prior.
+Yang's segment in the film was noted by John Anderson as being more documentary-like in content, with a poetic touch added to it in "Expectations".
+According to the Harvard Film Archive, the film stands out for its hard-hitting and realistic portrayal of everyday life, rather than indulging in escapist or melodramatic themes.
+In Our Time is often considered as a key film in the New Taiwanese Cinema movement, which prioritized authentic representations of Taiwanese culture and society on screen.